 Dr. Rubin co-founded Groundwork Therapy following a longstanding position at Fordham University’s Counseling and Psychological Services, where she held roles as Group Therapy Program Coordinator, Outreach Coordinator and Supervising Psychologist.
 Dr. Rubin earned her PsyD in clinical psychology at the California School of Professional Psychology in San Francisco after receiving her MS in psychology at the University of California, Santa Cruz.
 She earned her BS in psychology from the University of Florida.

-Dr. Jackson has experience providing short and long-term therapy to adolescents, young adults, adults, and couples.
+Dr. Nick Jackson has experience providing short and long-term therapy to adolescents, young adults, adults, and couples.
 He specializes in treating mood disorders, including anxiety and depression, relationship issues, substance abuse treatment and issues related to gender, sexuality, and identity.
 Dr. Jackson spent his initial phase of training working with individuals struggling with substance use and abuse as well as serving the LGBTQ+ community before transitioning to college counseling centers, where he provided individual and group psychotherapy to this dynamic population.
 Dr. Jackson enjoys working with individuals in periods of transition at any stage of life who are seeking to find balance, insight and personal growth.

 Dr. Jackson approaches therapy with the belief that creating a safe, welcoming and validating relationship is paramount and utilizes warmth, curiosity and compassion to foster this dynamic.
 He utilizes an open-minded, creative approach to treatment that focuses on each individual’s strengths and capacity for resilience as well as areas of growth.
 Dr. Jackson approaches substance use treatment from a similarly collaborative and empowerment-focused perspective, emphasizing and supporting each client’s goals as they examine their substance use and associated behaviors.